zdila/arduino_gps_gsm_tracker/README.md

 * Step Down 12V To 3.7V 3A 11W DC/DC Buck Converter Car Power Supply Module: US $2.85
 * Breadboard cca: $2.43

+## Notes

+SIM900A must be flashed with SIM900 firmware in order to operate in Europe.